Avoid over- and under-licensing with OpenLM

-When monitoring network licenses, one of the main challenges is to determine whether the software is actually being used with the requested license.
-To demonstrate this, OpenLM Actual Usage is used to compare two values:
+When monitoring network licences, a major challenge is to determine whether the software is actually being used with the retrieved licence.
+To show this, two values are put into relation with OpenLM Actual Usage:

 - Duration how long a license was granted to a user

-- Duration how long the application released with the license was actually in use.
+- Duration, how long the application released with the licence was actually in use.

-When a software license is pulled by a user, experience shows that a license is unlikely to be used 100% of the time it is pulled.
-This results in the problem that without OpenLM Actual Usage it can only be assumed that this time is 80%, 30% or 50%.
-This factor in turn directly affects the number of licenses actually required.
-Therefore, the following questions can be answered based on the actual usage time:
+When a software licence is drawn by a user, experience shows that a licence is probably not actually used 100 % of the time drawn.
+This results in the problem that without OpenLM Actual Usage it can only be assumed whether this time is 80 %, 30 % or 50 %.
+However, this factor in turn directly influences the number of licences actually required.
+Therefore, the following questions can be answered on the basis of the actual usage time:

 - Does the user have the right license model? (e.g. Concurrent User, Named User or Node Locked License)

-- Are the licenses used as intended in the development process?
+- Are the licences used as intended in the development process?